Main Menu

 To ensure the confidence and validity in the system performing this calibration, it is a strongly recommended practice to maintain and run a verification SUT calibration of the calibration system every day the system is used.
 Remember that when a sensor or system fails calibration, EVERY measurement made since the previous valid system verification is suspect and subject to revalidation or to recall...which is a costly, painful process and a certain detractor to the reputation of any calibration or test laboratory.
 Verification on a daily basis with a controlled, known asset, provides confidence in the system performance.

-We also recommend monthly review of daily verification data, displayed as a scatter plot over time, that can clearly show any unacceptable levels of random uncertainties related to operators, their technique or the environment, as well as any drifting systemic biases.
+We also recommend a monthly review of daily verification data, displayed as a scatter plot over time, that can clearly show any unacceptable levels of random uncertainties related to operators, their technique, or the environment, as well as any drifting systemic biases.
 These situations may be less clear if viewed as single data points at single moments in time.
+See Figure 1 below for an example of data that indicates a potential issue.

 A second layer of "Trust But Verify," is a periodic review of calibration and quality system practices by self-audit.
 A schedule of self-audits and closed-loop corrective/root-cause/preventative actions is required by any organization certified to either ISO 9001 or ISO 17025.
 Most important to remember with self-audits is that they are NOT a necessary compliance evil, but rather an investment in continuous improvement.
 Use audit time as "teachable moments" where gray areas can be used for dialog/education and gaps can be addressed with training or improved structure.